samsquire/ideas5/README.md

 # 350. Structured interaction programming: Trying to restrict interaction complexity and implement arbitrary software composability of abstractions

 **This idea is to use state combination traversal of behaviours to generate useful new types and also match those types-to-functions/code for dispatch.
-The idea is that we introduce tooling to generate or determine important, fundamental interaction permutations/combinations and abstraction and mappings that we absolutely must implement to fulfil all our desired behaviour in the most extensible, composeable way.
-This is inspired by TLA+ state spaces.** Sum types are useful and exhaustive type checking can help handle interactions but they're not automatic.
+The idea is that we introduce tooling to generate or determine important, fundamental interaction permutations/combinations and reveal abstractions that cover them all and mappings that we absolutely must implement to fulfil all our desired behaviour in the most extensible, composeable way.
+This is inspired by TLA+ state spaces.** Sum types are useful and exhaustive type checking can help handle interactions but defining sum types is not automatic.
+This idea is like permuting operational semantics and uncovering critical paths through behaviours.

 **How do I write programs that work on Windows, Mac and Linux?**

 **How do I use a thing designed to do X in a Y context?**

 **How do I integrate two pieces of code together that must mutually interact off eachother to properly function to maintain both behaviours?**

+**Do I need to rewrite my codebase to switch from one thread per socket to change it to be multiple sockets per thread?
+(For performance)**

 **How do I write programs that work on iOS and Android?**